olinjs/olinjs/lessons/11-build-process/README.md

 # Deep Dive: The Build Process

 ## Why?
-As you start to create more and more ambitious apps, the time you invest in a build process which automates work for you, cleans up your code, and gives you access to more features becomes more and more worth it.
+As you start to create more and more ambitious apps, the time you invest in a build process which automates work for you, cleans up your code, and gives you access to more features becomes more worth it.
 These tools can be intimidating to learn at first, but with a bit of pre-work, they can make your life a ton easier.

 ## The Parts of the Process